JonZwe/FindPFAS/README.md

 FindPFΔS (FindPolyFluoroDeltas) is an open source Python based algorithm which can be used to extract high-resolution MS/MS spectra (HR-MS/MS) that comprise certain fragment mass differences of interest (MS2 raw data files).
-Its intended to be used for non-target screening for per- and polyfluoroalkyl substances (PFAS).
+It is intended to be used for non-target screening for per- and polyfluoroalkyl substances (PFAS).
 FindPFΔS is provided both as Python source code and as Windows Application (.exe) with a graphical user interphase (GUI).\